nnecklace/calc-malc/docs/testing.md

 Test files were generated using python script.

 The file is located in `scripts/generate.py`.
 The script will first generate a random input can call calcmalc with it, and then verify the result with a api request to https://api.mathjs.org/.
+There might be some precision errors from time to time.
+Mathjs is built with Javascript and might give different precision than CalcMalc.

 ## Performance Test Results